 Long Island City in western Queens, just across the East River from Midtown Manhattan and the Upper East Side, is one of the most vibrant areas in Queens and all of New York City.
 Visitors come for its museums, artists for its cheap studio rents, and residents for its neighborhoods and quality of life so close to Manhattan.
 A large geographic area of many neighborhoods, Long Island City has a distinct history from the rest of Queens and is in the midst of a major transformation.

 Long Island City's transformation, however, is told in the stories of its many neighborhoods, some touched by development, other bypassed.
 Once an independent city, Long Island City officially comprises a swath of western Queens including over 250,000 inhabitants and the neighborhoods of Hunters Point, Sunnyside, Astoria, and lesser-known ones like Ravenswood and Steinway.
-For more on the neighborhoods, continue to the following page:

 Long Island City Boundaries and Definition